shirobert/Udacity_self_driving/CarND-Vehicle-Detection/writeup_template.md

 ![](./output_images/final_image.jpg)

 I also did an additional stabilitization step using the same heatmap scheme where I save the final boxes for the last 12 frames and require a threshold of 6, meaning I display the overlaps of boxes that were present in at least the last 6 frames.
-I was hoping this would make the boxes more stable, but it did not seem to work as well as I hoped.

 With all the cells used for tuning parameters, the video workflow is summarized in the function process_image(img).